Insults, Lawsuits And Broken Rules: How Trump Built A California Golf Course

 It's on that same appeals court that Smith, the school district's attorney who was once the target of Trump's insult, now sits.
 Smith was nominated to the position by President George W. Bush and unanimously confirmed by the Senate in 2006.

 Smith did not rule on any of the travel ban cases, says David Madden, assistant circuit executive with the appeals court.
 And even if he had, Madden wrote in an email, that wouldn't be a problem.
-Asked if Smith's history with Trump posed any conflict-of-interest issues for that case or any other case that may come before the court, Madden wrote simply, "no."
+Asked whether Smith's history with Trump posed any conflict of interest issues for that case or any other case that may come before the court, Madden wrote simply, "no."

 But Kathleen Clark, a professor at Washington University School of Law, says Smith's prior comments about Trump might raise questions for lawyers arguing before the judge.
 On the other hand, Clark says, Trump's insults toward Smith would likely not play a role in any question of recusal.